superflexible/TGPuttyLib/README.md

 TGPuttyLib is based on PuTTY Release 0.74.
 Ready-to-use classes are currently available for C++, Delphi and Free Pascal.

-The library is now available for Windows and Linux.
-A MacOS adaptation will follow very soon.
+The library is now available for Windows, macOS and Linux.

-The compiled libraries can be found in the Win32/Win64/Linux (Compiled Libs) folders.
+The compiled libraries can be found in the Win32/Win64/Linux (Compiled Libs)/macOS (Compiled Libs) folders.
 There is no difference between a Debug and Release version.

 Compiled demos can be found in the Releases section, and on the project web site.